 BID ASSISTANCE & PRIVATE SUPPORT

 - The Golden Triangle BID is hosting a series of webinars related to business recovery.
-Past topics include Coming Together Again: Planning to Return to the Workplace and Retail Trends & Strategies.
-Watch recordings of our webinars here.
+Past topics include Coming Together Again: Planning to Return to the Workplace, Digital Marketing, and Retail Trends & Strategies.
+Watch recordings of all our webinars here.

 - Restaurants in the Golden Triangle wishing to convert street parking to outdoor seating or temporary curbside pick-up/delivery zones should please contact us.